UK Driving Test Statistics: The 2026 Overview

 How many driving tests does the UK conduct each year?

-Around 1.92 million practical car tests in 2024-25 (1,929,415 according to DVSA DRT122A series), which is 20.5 percent above the pre-COVID 2019-20 baseline.
+Around 1.84 million Cat B practical car tests in 2024-25 according to DVSA DRT121C series, above the pre-COVID 2019-20 baseline.
 The volume rise reflects a multi-year backlog from COVID-era closures plus structural growth as 17 to 19 year olds who delayed learning during lockdowns came forward in 2023 to 2024.
-Regional variation is meaningful: the south-east rose 24 to 28 percent, the Midlands 19 to 22 percent, Scotland 14 to 17 percent.
+Regional variation is meaningful.
 The DVSA committed to 450 new examiner positions by end of 2026 to absorb the demand.
 See the research/test-volume-trends page.

 What is the volume gap between high and low-volume test centres?

-When centres are sorted by annual test volume into quintiles, the bottom quintile (low-volume rural centres) averages 53 percent pass rate, the top quintile (high-volume metropolitan) averages 41.5 percent.
-The 11.5 percentage point gap is consistent across multiple years and is driven by route environment (high-volume centres feature dense urban routes), cohort (high-volume centres see learners with less private practice), and examiner workload (high-volume centres rotate more examiners).
+When centres are sorted by annual test volume into quintiles, the bottom quintile (low-volume rural centres) averages around 54 percent pass rate, the top quintile (high-volume metropolitan) averages around 47 percent.
+The roughly 7 percentage point gap is consistent across multiple years and is driven by route environment (high-volume centres feature dense urban routes), cohort (high-volume centres see learners with less private practice), and examiner workload (high-volume centres rotate more examiners).
 The volume gap is the single largest non-cohort variable a learner can influence through centre choice.
 See the research/test-centre-volume-vs-pass-rate page.

 How long is the wait time for a UK driving test in 2026?